EvgeniiZorin/Handbook_Databases/SQL.md

 SELECT department_id, SUM(salary) as total_salary
 FROM employees
 GROUP BY department_id;
+-- Group by can be used with joins:
+SELECT u.name as NAME, SUM(t.amount) as BALANCE
+FROM Users u
+INNER JOIN Transactions t
+ON u.account = t.account
+GROUP BY u.name
+HAVING SUM(t.amount) > 10000

 -- HAVING clause
 -- The HAVING clause was added to SQL to filter the results of the GROUP BY clause since WHERE does not work with aggregated results.
 The syntax for the HAVING clause is as follows: